- Where to Stay in Santorini

 • More information: The 40 Best Cheap Hotels on Santorini

-22. Cheap Package Holidays to Santorini: Package holidays to Santorini are generally a bad deal and should be avoided.
+Cheap Package Holidays to Santorini: Package holidays to Santorini are generally a bad deal and should be avoided.
 It’s much better to book flight and hotel separately.
 You’ll get better value and stay at better (more interesting) hotels than if you booked a Santorini holiday deal.
+(Note: there are few alternatives to Thomas Cook now that they’ve gone out of business.)

-23. All Inclusive Holidays to Santorini: There are no all inclusive resorts in Santorini.
+All-Inclusive Holidays to Santorini: There are no all-inclusive resorts in Santorini.
 And even if there was I would not recommend them as eating lunch and dinner at Santorini’s great restaurants is a highlight of a Santorini vacation.
 Most hotels do provide breakfast with any booked room.

 Last Minute Holidays to Santorini: Finding last minute flights and hotels is often possible but the very best hotels will be fully booked months in advance.
 That doesn’t mean you can’t have a great holiday just know you probably won’t be staying at one of the 5-star hotels along the caldera.

 Self Catering Holiday to Santorini: Some Santorini hotels with kitchens do exist but there aren’t many and they get booked well in advance.
 Renting a Santorini villa is probably best if cooking and having access to a kitchen is important.